nimble-123/playbooks/README.md

 Usage
 =====

-If your machine has a clean install of OSX:
+To bootstrap a fresh OSX install, run the following:

     curl -s https://raw.githubusercontent.com/dghubble/playbooks/master/osx-bootstrap.sh | bash

-to bootstrap the machine and run the osx-dev playbook to setup a new development machine.
+to setup Homebrew, Ansible, and git, the minimal tools needed to run the osx-dev playbook to provision a development machine.